konradhalas/residuum/README.md

 I used *Dualsky Li-Pol 7.4V (220mAh 25C 2S) battery* as a source of power for Residuum.
 My main requirement choosing this part was weight.
 This battery is only 16g and it can power my robot for a few minutes of driving.
-It's more then enough in context of robots contest, where you can change your battery for a fresh one even every single ride.
+It's more than enough in context of robots contest, where you can change your battery for a fresh one even every single ride.